infiniflow/ragflow/api/python_api_reference.md

 #### parser_config

-The default parser configuration of the dataset.
+The parser configuration of the dataset.
 A `ParserConfig` object contains the following attributes:

 - `chunk_token_count`: Defaults to `128`.
 - `layout_recognize`: Defaults to `True`.